-So I experimented and finally found what worked for me.
-It won’t work for everyone – we have yet to find a universal jet lag remedy.
+So I experimented with jet lag remedies and finally found what worked for me.
+It won’t work for everyone – we have yet to find out how to cure jet lag for everyone.

 These symptoms can last for several days until you adapt to your new time zone.